What Is The Purpose Of Wine Decanter? Wine Decanting Explained

 For safety purposes and peace of mind, however, have your antique crystal decanter tested for lead levels.
 Until then, it may be your best option to just keep your antique crystal decanter in the display rack.

 For wines, the best decanter to use is the circular ones as it allows the air inside to move freely and do its job.
 It should have a wide neck of the bottle to allow more air at the least possible time.
 A good decanter should have done its job of aerating the wine, softening the tannins, releasing the aromas, and separating the sediments from the bottom of the bottle of wine in an hour or less.
 Other wine experts, though, prefer to decant wine for at least 2 hours.
 A shorter neck of the bottle and a large bowl also help the decanter to achieve its purpose in a shorter time.

 It is good to note that the type of red wine might also influence the shape of the decanter that you need.
-For light-bodied red, rose, and white wines, a small decanter is enough.
+For light-bodied red, rose, and white wine, a small decanter is enough.
 Even a small air space would do to suffice the need to aerate the wine.
 Light-bodied wines include Pinot Noir and Beaujolais.
-These wines are good after a few minutes of decanting.
+These wines are good after about 30 minutes of decanting.

 For medium-bodied wines, a medium decanter is needed so there is more surface area for the air to move.
 The medium decanter can be used to serve Merlot, Sangiovese, Dolcetti, and Grenache.

 For full-bodied wines like Cabernet Sauvignon, Petite Sirah, and Tannat, a large-bowled decanter will provide more surface area for the aeration.
 These wines take at least 1 hour.